Heir Island: Geography and tourism

-Every year there is a special mass for all the children that died on the island during famine or from illness, at the children's famine memorial.
-This memorial is located near the Old-Schoolhouse in the centre of the island and is marked with a large cross.

-Tourism

 The permanent population of Heir Island is only 25–30, but during summer months when the holiday homes are occupied the population increases to around 150.
 Although the small island does not have a pub, it has B&Bs, holiday rentals, an art gallery, a sailing school and outdoor activities camp, a holistic therapy centre, one permanent restaurant and one pop-up restaurant which is located in the Sailing School.
-Fresh bread is also made at the Firehouse Bakery where baking courses are also held.
 The island is also home to a handful of artists, and their work is shown in the galleries on the island.
+In 2023, tables and benches were installed in several spots around Heir Island to highlight the island's role as a picnic destination.

+Heir Island is one of the seven inhabited West Cork Islands.
+It has 23 beaches, including the Sandy Beach (or Trá Bán), a sandy stretch on the east side of the island which faces Baltimore.
+The beach is used as a landing point for small craft during the summer months.
+There are cliffs on the most south-westerly point known as The Dún.
 The island is also a destination for bird watchers, due to its mixture of eco-systems; coastal, forest, marsh and heathland.

-Heir Island is one of the seven inhabited West Cork Islands.
+Over 200 species of wildflower grow on Heir Island.
+It is surrounded by other Carbery's Hundred Isles and has a view of Mount Gabriel near Schull.
+It has 360 acre of fertile land, some of which is set-aside.